redphx/better-xcloud/README.md

   > - **Default**: nothing change.
   > - **Off**: stop the touch controller from showing when touching the screen.
 Useful when you play on a device with a built-in controller like Logitech G Cloud, Steam Deck, etc.
   > - **All games**: enable touch controller support for all games.
 Games with custom layout won't be affected.
   > Double-tap anywhere at the bottom of the screen to show/hide the controller.
 Useful when you're viewing cutscenes.
+  > &nbsp;
   > ![toggle-touch-controller](https://github.com/redphx/better-xcloud/assets/96280/8b9c7091-529a-45ae-8b45-73e61531ecc8)
 - **Button styles**
   > - Default
   > - Muted
   > - All white (only for standard/default controller)
+  > &nbsp;
   > <img width="400" alt="Button styles" src="https://github.com/redphx/better-xcloud/assets/96280/2bfef2b3-6712-4924-b067-c2312f8c8062">

 ### UI